First constraints on non-minimally coupled Natural and Coleman-Weinberg inflation and massive neutrino self-interactions with Planck+BICEP/Keck: Numerical results

 Secondly, we present our results for the non-minimally coupled Coleman-Weinberg inflation potential in Metric formulation.
 Figures \ref{fig:2} and \ref{fig:3} present the results of $\phi>v$ and $\phi<v$ cases, respectively.
 In the Metric formulation, for $\phi>v$ case, the inflationary predictions for $\xi=10^{-2}$ and $\xi=10$ can be inside the confidence regions for the MI$\nu$ model in the 1$\nu$-interacting scenario but for $\xi=0$ and $\xi=-10^{-4}$, the predictions are ruled out according to this scenario.
 Furthermore, for $\phi<v$ case, the predictions of $\xi=10^{-2}$ are also ruled out in this scenario, on the other hand, for $\xi=10^{-3}$, $\xi=10^{-4}$ and $\xi=0$ values, the $n_s-r$ can enter into 1$\sigma$ confidence region.
 Similarly, for $\xi<0$ values, we show the results of $\xi=-10^{-4}$, $\xi=-10^{-3}$ and $\xi=-10^{-2}$, the inflationary predictions can be also inside the 1$\sigma$ of this scenario.

 Lastly, we show the results for the non-minimally coupled Coleman-Weinberg potential in the Palatini formulation.
 Figures \ref{fig:4} and \ref{fig:5} present the results of $\phi>v$ and $\phi<v$ cases, respectively.
 In the Palatini formulation, for the $\phi>v$ case, the inflationary predictions for $\xi=10^{-1}$ can be accommodated in the 1$\sigma$ for 1$\nu$-interacting MI$\nu$ scenario but for $\xi=10^{-3}$, the results are only within the 2$\sigma$ confidence region for this scenario.
 However, for $\xi=10$, $\xi=10^{-2}$, $\xi=-10^{-4}$ and $\xi=0$, the predictions cannot enter into even the 2$\sigma$ confidence regions of this scenario at all.
-For $\phi<v$ values, the predictions for all selected $\xi$ values in this work can be inside the 1$\sigma$ confidence region for the 1$\nu$-interacting MI$\nu$ model. \begin{itemize} \item For $\phi>v$ case:

-$\rightarrow$ For the Coleman-Weinberg potential, we show that the inflationary predictions saturate the linear potential limit for $\xi\gtrsim 10^{-1}$ values in the Palatini formulation, this result is consistent with the studies ~\cite{bostan2021palatini, Racioppi:2017spw}.
+For $\phi<v$ values, the predictions for all selected $\xi$ values in this work can be inside the 1$\sigma$ confidence region for the 1$\nu$-interacting MI$\nu$ model. \begin{itemize} \item For $\phi>v$ case: $\rightarrow$ For the Coleman-Weinberg potential, we show that the inflationary predictions saturate the linear potential limit for $\xi\gtrsim 10^{-1}$ values in the Palatini formulation, this result is consistent with the studies ~\cite{Bostan:2020pnb, Racioppi:2017spw}.
 This limit can be accommodated in the 1$\sigma$ confidence region for the 1$\nu$-interacting case in the MI$\nu$ model.